agrimsingh/realLifePokedex/README.md

 # realLifePokedex
-automatic image recognition over a (functional, barebone) web app.
+A stupidly quick implementation of an automatic image recognition system.

 # Instructions
 ## To Run:
 Dependencies - keras, pillow, numpy and (maybe) opencv2 if you wish to use some of the native options.
+No external API calls.

 Once installed, run:
 ```bash